wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 ### Run Container

-- After Completing the build it will create a project war file in `<project-location>/dist` folder, user can use the war file to deploy in Host tomcat or in Tomcat Docker container.
+- After Completing the build, it will create a project war file in the `<project-location>/dist` folder.
+Users can use the war file to deploy in the Host tomcat or Tomcat Docker container.
-- For deploying project war using Tomcat Docker container , please use the below command.
+- For deploying project war using Tomcat Docker container, please use the below command.

 ```bash
 docker container run -d --name <container-name> -v <project-location>/dist/:/usr/local/tomcat/webapps/ -p <host_port>:8080 tomcat:8.5